 It’s a bit of a paradox: people don’t really change, yet we are capable of huge, life-altering changes in our beliefs.
 I’ve previously written about the change in my beliefs and moral perspective on abortion.
 The biggest area of change, though, has been in my beliefs about the supernatural.

 As a child I believed very strongly in the god I was taught to believe in, the Christian god.
-I have a clear memory of being somewhere around five years old, and making a moral decision based on what I thought Jesus would want me to do.
+I have a memory of being somewhere around five years old or younger, and making a moral decision based on what I thought Jesus would want me to do.
 I was in the local library with my mother, asking if I could have my 20p pocket money to get a few sweets.
 She told me she didn’t have it with her.
 We were just a hundred yards from home, couldn’t we go back and get it?
-No, we couldn’t.
+No, we couldn’t, she said.
 I turned things over in my little mind: to throw a tantrum or not throw a tantrum?
 I decided that Jesus wouldn’t want me to, so I didn’t.

 Shortly after starting university I changed my mind about not getting married, but the dream of doing something for God and something meaningful in the world, in his name, persisted.
-Soon after graduating from university, though, I lost my belief in Christianity.
+Instead, almost immediately after graduating from university I lost my belief in Christianity.

 It happened one day when I picked up the Bible, hoping God would talk to me.
-I’d been through a really damaging, horrible relationship which alienated me from the church I had been attending.
+I’d been through a really damaging, horrible relationship with the kind of guy who’d call me a disgusting slapper (that’s British slang for “slut”, FYI) in private, and then complain in public that there was something mentally wrong with his crazy girlfriend who seemed to cry all the time for no reason.
+This had the effect of really alienating me from the church I had been attending, where he was a favourite amongst the leadership and considered to have the patience of a saint for putting up with a moody girl who hadn’t even managed to “keep sex special” (meanwhile, I was advised to stay with him because something something Jesus).
 I’d lost the confidence I’d had that the people there cared about me.
-So I was no longer emotionally invested in a church, and my faith hadn’t met any of my emotional needs or answered any of my questions for a long, long time.
+I was no longer emotionally invested in a church, and my faith hadn’t met any of my emotional needs or answered any of my questions for a long, long time.
 I tried to hold on, tried to pray, tried to read the Bible – but every time I opened it, it either horrified me or left me cold.
 Which means that when I picked up the Bible that day, really wishing I could somehow connect to God through it, I was finally reading it with the same kind of detachment with which I might read the Qur’an or some other “holy” book.